bodrovis/messages_dictionary/README.md

 end
 ```

+These messages are scattered all over the program and can be hard to maintain.
 With `messages_dictionary` you can transform it into

 ```ruby
 class MyClass